7.2 State Parent Locator Service

-The State Parent Locator Service (SPLS) is a federally mandated service within the Wyoming CSE Program that processes requests from other IV-D agencies to locate parties involved in the IV-D program; others authorized to establish and enforce child support, custody, and visitation orders; parental kidnapping cases; and Department of Family Services (DFS) diligent searches.
+The State Parent Locator Service (SPLS) is a federally mandated service within the Wyoming Child Support Program (CSP) that processes requests from other IV-D agencies to locate parties involved in the IV-D program; others authorized to establish and enforce child support, custody, and visitation orders; parental kidnapping cases; and Department of Family Services (DFS) diligent searches.

 In order to locate a party, the SPLS is authorized to access state and federal sources of information and records relevant to the location effort.
-For information regarding who locate information can be shared with, see the Safeguarding Child Support Information Guidelines provides the limitations of the release of information provided by the SPLS.
+For information regarding who locate information can be shared with, see the Safeguarding Child Support Information Guidelines which can be found in Appendix 7A of this policy manual.

-The Wyoming CSE Program established a SPLS in the State CSE Office.
-Please see Who's Who in the State Child Support Office for the name of the State CSE Office staff member responsible for the SPLS.
+The Wyoming CSP Program established a SPLS in the State CSP Office.
+Please see Who's Who in the State Child Support Office for the name of the CSP Office staff member responsible for the SPLS.

 The Wyoming SPLS will handle all locate-only requests from:

-Upon receipt of a locate request from another intergovernmental agency, the Wyoming SPLS will review all appropriate Wyoming locate sources including IV-A, Department of Motor Vehicles, and Employment Security Commission.
+Upon receipt of a locate request from another intergovernmental agency, the Wyoming SPLS will review all appropriate Wyoming locate sources including IV-A, Department of Motor Vehicles, and State Workforce files.
 The Wyoming SPLS will provide the other agency a written or electronic response including all mailing and residential addresses along with any possible employers.

 In order for the Wyoming SPLS to proceed with a locate-only request in a child support, custody or visitation situation, the applicant shall be an authorized person as defined in 45 C.F.R.
 302.35(c)(3) and shall not be receiving IV-A assistance.

-- child support action will be a court with competent jurisdiction, the resident parent, legal guardian, attorney or agent of a child who is not receiving POWER.
+That the requestor is the resident parent, legal guardian, attorney, or agent of a child not receiving assistance under title IV-A.

-- The application and fee will be mailed to the State CSE Office for processing.
+The application and fee will be mailed to the State CSP Office for processing.

 Once received, the Wyoming SPLS will create a POSSE case, review all appropriate Wyoming locate sources along with the Federal Parent Locator Service (FPLS) and provide a written response including any information to the applicant within 30 working days.